cydriclopez/pgsql-parse-json/README.md

 ### 8. Running the ***webserv*** app

-We now need to compile and then run our ***webserv*** app.
-The following steps will explain this process.
+We just now need to compile and then run our ***webserv*** app.
+The following steps below will detail this process.

 #### 8.1.
 Compiling the ***webserv*** app